netresearch/ansible_role_client_base/README.md

     sudo apt install sshpass python3
     pip install ansible git
     ```

+- **SSH server installed and configured on the target Ubuntu machine**:
+    Ensure the `openssh-server` package is installed and running:
+    ```bash
+    sudo apt update
+    sudo apt install openssh-server
+    sudo systemctl enable --now ssh
+    ```

-- The initial user account on the target Ubuntu machine should be **admin1**
+- The initial user account on the target Ubuntu machine should be **admin**
 - Ensure that SSH password authentication is enabled on the target Ubuntu machine
    ```bash
    sudo nano /etc/ssh/sshd_config